‘He’s my kid’: Alabama doctor trying to get 9-year-old orphan out of Ukraine - NewsBreak

 Within an hour, Jahraus saw firsthand who Sashko was.
 As he drove Sashko and other children from the airport, Jahraus stopped at a gas station when Sashko asked if he could have some gum.
 Jahraus gave the gum to the boy, who in turn gave a stick to each child in the car, as well as one to Jahraus himself.

-“There’s just this inherent goodness for him,” he said.US politicians from OK respond to invasion of Ukraine
+“There’s just this inherent goodness for him,” he said.Chicago student allegedly robs train conductor, mom turns him in

 Within a month, Jahraus took Sashko and the family to the Smoky Mountains.
 Before he left during Martin Luther King Day weekend, Sashko had begun calling Jahraus “Papa” and told him that he loved him.